ddankhazi/ddPipeline/README.md

 # ddPipeline
-My own home Maya/Arnold “pipeline” if you can call to that. :)
+My own home Maya/Arnold “pipeline” if you can call it that. :)

 Install:
 Just put this ddPipeline.mel script file into your */Documents/maya/*versionOfMaya*/Scripts folder.